OCTOBER 24, 1932 – JUNE 14, 1934

 A veteran officer of World War 1, Lt.-Col. William Blight Megloughlin, OBE, MC, VD, was the Commanding Officer of the 43rd Regiment, Cameron Highlanders of Ottawa from 1927 - 1932.

-On October 24, 1932, he came to Kingston Penitentiary as Warden with the task of regaining the control and discipline of the institution.
-This had been lost due to the 1932 riot.
-He held the position of Warden until June, 1934.
+On October 24, 1932, he came to Kingston Penitentiary as Warden.
+His task: regaining control and restoring discipline of the institution in the wake of serious prisoner rioting.